 Tutoring

-To understand the impacts of COVID on student learning, RIDE convened a task force of educational experts, practitioners, families, students, and community members across the state in February 2021.
+To understand the impact of COVID on student learning, RIDE convened a task force of educational experts, practitioners, families, students, and community members across the state in February 2021.
 This task force identified high-impact tutoring as a prioritized strategy for accelerating student learning.
-RIDE encourages districts to use their federal stimulus dollars to expand high-quality tutoring opportunities for students.
+RIDE encourages LEAs to plan and locally budget to expand high-quality tutoring opportunities for students.

-RIDE is prioritizing tutoring in mathematics in all grades and early literacy.
+RIDE prioritizes tutoring in mathematics in all grades and early literacy.
 However, tutoring in all grade levels and subject areas is encouraged.

 What is high-impact tutoring?